Skip to content

 Sustainability

-The claim that lab-cultured diamonds are 100% sustainable is not entirely accurate.
-Carbon dioxide is also released as a byproduct during the production of these diamonds.
-Some studies, funded in part by mining companies, even claim that their manufacturing process releases more CO2.
-However, our Lab Diamonds at Pukka Berlin are carbon neutral.
-Our goal is to be 100% sustainable by 2024.
+The claim that diamonds cultivated in the laboratory are 100% sustainable is not entirely accurate.
+Carbon dioxide is also released as a by-product during the production of these diamonds.
+Some studies, partly funded by mining companies, even claim that their manufacturing process releases more CO2.